XLSForm/xlsform.github.io/_sections/home-english.md

 ## Calculation

-Your survey can perform calculations using the values of preceding questions.
+Your survey can perform calculations using the values of the preceding questions.
 In most cases using a **calculate** type question is appropriate.
 For example, in the survey below, we have calculated the tip for a meal and displayed it to the user:

 | type      | name     | label                                 | calculation                  |
 | --------- | -------- | ------------------------------------- | ---------------------------- |